 Scholarships are funded for the EM TTI programme as part of the Erasmus Mundus scheme.

 Three scholarships are available for students from Programme Countries and twelve for students from Partner Countries.

-Erasmus+ programme countries are defined as the 28 member states of the European Union (EU) plus Iceland, Liechtenstein, Norway, Northern Macedonia and Turkey.
+Erasmus+ Programme Countries are defined as the 28 member states of the European Union (EU), plus Iceland, Liechtenstein, Norway, Northern Macedonia and Turkey.*

-- The course fees
+- Course fees

-- Contribution to travel and installation costs
+- A one-off contribution to travel and installation costs

 The scholarships are available only to candidates who have not already benefited from a previous EMJMD scholarship or an Erasmus Mundus Master Course / Joint Doctorate scholarship.
 Your application for a funded place is confirmation that you fulfil this criteria.

 Candidates will be ranked based on the published criteria.